lmammino/loige.co/src/content/posts/2026-04-19_writing-middlewares-for-rust-lambda-functions/index.md

 assert_eq!(response.status(), StatusCode::OK);
 ```

-We will lean on this heavily in the rate limiter tests.
+It is a pretty neat utility that I only discovered recently, and we will lean on it heavily in the rate limiter tests.

 ## A real world example: DynamoDB-backed IP rate limiting